Generic name: tetracycline [ TET-tra-SYE-kleen ]

-Tetracycline is an antibiotic that fights bacteria in the body.
+Tetracycline is an antibiotic that fights infection caused by bacteria.

 Avoid exposure to sunlight or artificial UV rays (sunlamps or tanning beds).
 Tetracycline can make your skin more sensitive to sunlight and sunburn may result.
 Use a sunscreen (minimum SPF 15) and wear protective clothing if you must be out in the sun.

-Before taking tetracycline
+Before taking this medicine

 If you are using tetracycline to treat gonorrhea, your doctor may test you to make sure you do not also have syphilis, another sexually transmitted disease.